cloudkappi/cryptography-toolset/gpg/gpg git commits.md

 You can also obtain the public key as below from the command line

-gpg --export --armor --output example.gpg.pub abc@email.com
+gpg --export --armor --output gpg_public_key.asc abc@email.com
 </br>
 </br>
 </br>